 Graduates of the program are highly recruited because of their comprehensive academic preparation and their clinical flexibility for serving individuals in any environment.
-All graduates successfully gain employment following their graduation.
-The importance of this approach in training is substantiated in reviewing the current job settings of the most recent graduates, as approximately 60% are employed in educational/pediatric-based settings and 40% are employed in medical/adult settings.
+(All graduates successfully gain employment following their graduation.)
+The importance of this approach in training is substantiated in reviewing the current job settings of the most recent graduates, as approximately half are employed in school-based settings and the other half are employed in medical settings.